tuosuniversity/Vellum/Output/EN/3_The Dynamics of Emotion/28_The_Psycho-Volitional_Dimension.md

 ### Article 3: High-Level Framework Overview

-**SEO-Optimized Title:** Beyond the Mind: A High-Level Map of Consciousness in Quantum Mindfulness
+ Beyond the Mind: A High-Level Map of Consciousness in Quantum Mindfulness

 Have you ever wondered if there’s a deeper structure to your inner world, a hidden architecture guiding your thoughts, feelings, and actions?
 The **Quantum Mindfulness framework** offers precisely that: a comprehensive, multi-dimensional map of consciousness designed to illuminate the intricate workings of your mind and unlock your full human potential.